 1) Don’t arrive to the port before 10:00am.

-It’s rare that I make blanket statements with such absolute numbers, but on embarkation day, crews have to clean the entire ship, offload trash, load new supplies, etc. No matter how early your ship is sailing, arriving before 10:00am will only leave you waiting outside the terminal, as security won’t even be open yet.
+I don't often make blanket statements with such absolute numbers, but on embarkation day, crews have to clean the entire ship, offload trash, load new supplies, etc. No matter how early your ship is sailing, arriving before 10:00am will only leave you waiting outside the terminal, as security won’t even be open yet.
 Different cruise lines have different ways of managing arrival times, and these are sometimes flexible, but not pre-10:00am flexible.
-Further, cruises in 2021 have modified check in processes to reduce crowding, meaning there will be less wiggle room than usual in the schedule.
+Further, in the past several years, lines have enhanced check in processes to reduce crowding, meaning there will be less wiggle room than usual in the schedule.

-2) Bring a carry on with anything you’ll need for your first several hours.
+2) Bring a carry on with anything you’ll need for your first few hours.

 Cruise lines don’t really have restrictions on how much luggage you can bring so long as it can safely fit in your room.
 This doesn't mean you should over pack.
 I try and keep things light yet still bring more than I need much of the time.
 Check out how I pack for a four night cruise.

 The good news is, that no matter how much you pack you can check those bags for free (though you’ll want to tip the porter).
-You’ll need however to bring on a small carry on with any valuables as well as anything you need for the first several hours of your trip.
+You’ll need, however, to bring on a small carry on with any valuables as well as anything you need for the first several hours of your trip.
 Oh, and your cruise docs and passport go in this bag - don't check those!
 Checked bags may not arrive at your stateroom until the late afternoon or early evening, so a bathing suit, medications, and maybe even clothes for dinner should probably come with you as you walk on the ship.
-Keep the bag light though, as your stateroom won’t likely be available until later in the day, depending on the cruise line, sail-away time, and your stateroom category.
+Keep the bag light though, as depending on your cruise line, your stateroom may not be available until later in the day.

 3) If you have any special dining requests (food or seating) make them clear right away.